elhacenebelaifa/Real-Time-Chat-Collaboration-App/README.md

 ## Tech Stack

-All libraries have releases from 2020 or earlier.

 | Layer | Technology | Version |
 |---|---|---|
 | Frontend | Next.js (Pages Router) | 10.x |